Kitchen Ready Betty

 • Gently push the remaining crushed Mini Eggs into the top of the batter.

 • Bake in a preheated 350 degree oven for 20-22 minutes.
-Let cool 10 minutes before cutting into squares and serving.
+Let cool 15 minutes in pan before lifting out with parchment paper "handles".
+Allow to cool completely on wire rack before cutting into squares.

 Notes

 I generally bake these for 20-22 minutes.
-Keep in mind that the longer Mini Egg Cookie Bars bake, the more cake-like they will be.
+Keep in mind that the longer cookie bars bake, the more cake-like they will be.
 The less they bake, the more they will resemble a blondie (but of course, bake them long enough so that they're not too ooey gooey and are safe to eat).
 As a general rule of thumb, you want the tops and edges to be golden brown and buttery crisp, with a soft and chewy, dense interior.

-Keyword cadbury egg dessert, cadbury mini egg bars, cadbury mini egg recipes, Cadbury Mini Eggs, cookie bar, cookie bars, easter, mini cadbury eggs recipes, mini eggs dessert
+Keyword cadbury egg dessert, cadbury mini egg bars, cadbury mini egg recipes, Cadbury Mini Eggs, chocolate chip cookies, chocolate chips, cookie bar, cookie bars, mini cadbury eggs recipes

 Comments